| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 days during which living conditions were unpleasant and resulted in health

+problems for some villagers.
 Although a comprehensive review of vehicle parking in Theydon Bois

 was planned for the future, it was revealed that an earlier measure would

 possibly be introduced this autumn.
-Yellow limited parking
+Yellow “limited parking”

 lines would control parking in Forest Drive, Buxton Road, Elizabeth Drive,

-Orchard Drive, Barn Mead, Poplar Road and Thrifts Mead.
+Orchard Drive, Barn Mead, Poplar Road and Thrift’s Mead.
 This measure

 was intended to discourage commuter parking in these thoroughfares, particularly